When a client connects to the MySQL server, the server uses the

 SHOW PLUGINS\G... *************************** 21. row *************************** Name: test_plugin_server Status: ACTIVE Type: AUTHENTICATION Library: auth_test_plugin.so License: GPL

-To specify that a MySQL user must be authenticated using the
+To specify that a MySQL user must be authenticated using a

 CREATE USER 'testuser'@'localhost' IDENTIFIED WITH test_plugin_server;